Let’s get litterate

 Community

-The communities’ priorities outlined in Your Future 2030 includes litter under the theme of a Sustainable City.
+The communities’ priorities outlined in Our Future 2036 includes litter under the theme of a Sustainable and Thriving Environment.

 Canada Bay